Sex offender registries in the United States: History

-In 1947, California became the first state in the United States to have a sex offender registration program.
+make this mandatory.
 In 1990, Washington state began community notification of its most dangerous sex offenders, making it the first state to ever make any sex offender information publicly available.
 Prior to 1994, only a few states required convicted sex offenders to register their addresses with local law enforcement.
 The 1990s saw the emergence of several cases of brutal violent sexual offenses against children.
-Heinous crimes like those of Westley Allan Dodd, Earl Kenneth Shriner and Jesse Timmendequas were highly publicized.
+Crimes like those of Westley Allan Dodd, Earl Kenneth Shriner and Jesse Timmendequas were highly publicized.
 As a result, public policies began to focus on protecting public from stranger danger.
 Since the early 1990s, several state and federal laws, often named after victims, have been enacted as a response to public outrage generated by highly publicized, but statistically very rare, violent predatory sex crimes against children by strangers.